pwsdc/pwsdc.github.io/content/posts/2023-05-21-third-summer-meeting.md

 ### Discord Bot

-Karl is looking for collaborators and ideas for the discord bot.
+Karl is looking for collaborators and ideas for the Discord bot.
 May do a summer workshop on it at some point.

 ### PennWest CompSci Program

 We discussed some parts of the program that could use improvement.
-We think git/GitHub should be taught earlier and continously; it could be integrated into virtually all coding classes.
+We think Git/GitHub should be taught earlier and continuously; it could be integrated into virtually all coding classes.
 It was one of the main technologies that industry professionals said they saw lacking in graduates.
 Christian thinks agile development could be taught more formally and earlier, though Karl thought it wasn't as important as Git/GitHub.

 ### Next Meeting